-As noted above, Libor is slated to cease to be supported at the end of 2021.
-In response, many issuers are now including fallback provisions in their instruments designed to provide mechanics for replacing Libor when that day comes.
-Of particular relevance to Libor specifically, the Board of Governors of the Federal Reserve System and the Federal Reserve Bank of New York convened the Alternative Reference Rates Committee, or the ARRC.
-ARRC has proposed a fallback "waterfall" for various types of newly issued, dollar-denominated Libor debt instruments.[2]
+As noted above, LIBOR is slated to cease to be supported at the end of 2021.
+In response, many issuers are now including fallback provisions in their instruments designed to provide mechanics for replacing LIBOR when that day comes.
+Of particular relevance to LIBOR specifically, the Board of Governors of the Federal Reserve System and the Federal Reserve Bank of New York convened the Alternative Reference Rates Committee (the "ARRC").
+ARRC has proposed a fallback "waterfall" for various types of newly issued, dollardenominated LIBOR debt instruments.2 These fallbacks have not yet gained sufficient adherence to be considered standard across the market, but their incidence is increasing.
+One of these rates, the Secured Overnight Financing Rate ("SOFR"), measures the cost of overnight borrowings through repo transactions collateralized with US Treasury securities.
+Unlike LIBOR, it is always based on actual transactions.